Current Residents

 In his free time, he enjoys playing the electric guitar, watching live music performances, maintaining an active lifestyle through lifting weights, watching sports, snowboarding, and catching the latest movie releases.

-Alberto Ortega, MD, MBAAlberto Ortega, MD, MBA (he/him) is a resident physician at the Keck Medicine Family Medicine Residency Program.
+Alberto Ortega, MD, MBA (he/him) is a resident physician at the Keck Medicine Family Medicine Residency Program.
 Dr. Ortega is the proud son of Latin American immigrants and is fluent in English and Spanish.
 A native of Los Angeles, he attended USC for his undergraduate, graduate, and medical school education.

 Prior to medical school, Dr. Ortega spent over 10 years gaining clinical experience by serving in various roles including Emergency Medical Technician, certified Spanish interpreter, health educator, and clinical researcher.
 Dr. Ortega’s personal and professional experiences ultimately inspired him to become a physician leader.
 He is passionate about improving access to primary care, championing disease prevention, and delivering personalized care to patients of all ages and backgrounds.
 As a family physician, Dr. Ortega aspires to partner with his patients to help them achieve their wellness goals.
 He is thrilled and honored to serve his home community as part of Keck Medicine of USC.